-When it comes to diet, people often think only about weight loss.
-In reality, following a balanced diet means taking care of your well-being in a 360-degree way.
+When we talk about diet, we often think only about weight loss.
+In reality, following a balanced diet means taking care of your well-being in every aspect.
 A proper diet helps prevent chronic diseases such as diabetes, hypertension, dyslipidemia, and some types of cancer.

 Eating well also improves sleep quality, cognitive abilities, and mood.
 But what does “balanced diet” really mean?